bscaballo/JudicialAiAssistant/replit.md

 - Gemini now receives PDFs as base64-encoded inline data for better document understanding
 - This resolves issues with scanned PDFs and image-heavy documents that pdf-parse couldn't handle
 - Text extraction remains as fallback for non-PDF file types or when file upload to Gemini fails
+- Also updated case extraction service (`generateCaseInfoFromFile`) to use native PDF processing
+- Fixed "Add New Case" upload pleading functionality to properly extract case info from scanned PDFs

 ## System Architecture